Luiss1776/osTicket-Prereqs/README.md

 <p>
 REWRITE MODULE

-Go back to link provided.
-Click link to install rewrite module and download it should open in a new browser automatically.
-Press Download anyways once it’s finished Loading.
-Once installed go to downloads tab in windows Find rewrite module  in the downloads tab.
-Accept with terms, & install, press finished
+Go back to the link provided.
+Click the link to install the rewrite module and download it.
+The link should open in a new browser automatically.
+If any pop-ups occur, press download anyways.
+Once installed, go to the downloads tab in file explorer and find the rewrite module inside the downloads tab.
+Accept the terms, install, and press finished.
+When done the rewrite module will successfully be installed.
 </p>
 <br />